lauriemerrell/lauriemerrell.github.io/_posts/2025-10-25-dispatch-from-occupied-chicago.md

 If you are tapped in and paying attention, the pattern has generally been that agents will concentrate in a particular neighborhood for a day or half a day, overwhelming the area with rapid actions, snatching people and (if they can) quickly moving on.
 So, most days your community might be totally quiet and then a day comes where things are lighting up everywhere around you all at once.
 One of the indicators that your neighborhood is being targeted is the presence of a helicopter hovering overhead.
 The sound is deeply unsettling.

+*Addendum, November 8: I realized one more thing I'll want to remember from this time: The weather in September and October has been absolutely beautiful.
+Clear, warm, mostly sunny.
+That has increased the feeling of dissonance.*

 ## How it feels

 ### Alienation